contao/docs/docs/dev/getting-started/extension.md

 3. Configure the `composer.json` for the Contao Manager Plugin.

 Creating the bundle class is simple enough.
-The name of the bundle class can be freely choosen - typically it will have the same name as your top-level subnamespace, or even a combination of your complete top-level namespace.
+The name of the bundle class can be freely chosen - typically it will have the same name as your top-level subnamespace, or even a combination of your complete top-level namespace.
 For example:

 ```php